My Erasmus Adventure in Paris: Six Months That Changed Everything

 February 1st: From Couch Surfing to My Own Place

 After ten days of sleeping on Alice's couch (bless her hospitality!), I finally moved into my own place.
 There's nothing quite like that feeling of independence when you get your first proper accommodation in a foreign city.
 Suddenly, Paris wasn't just a place I was visiting - it was becoming home.
-[Describe the search for accommodation, what your new place was like, and how it felt to finally have your own space in Paris.]
+The search itself had been a minor nightmare — dozens of listings, a few scams, a lot of awkward French phone calls — but the room I ended up in was small, bright and close enough to a metro stop to walk home at any hour.
+Unpacking my things onto my own shelf for the first time felt oddly ceremonial.

 February 21st: Weekend Escape to Italy

 One of the best parts about studying in Europe is how easy it becomes to visit friends across the continent.
 My trip to Italy to see Lorenzo was my first taste of how Erasmus opens doors to adventures you never imagined.
-[Share details about the spontaneous trip, reuniting with Lorenzo, and how European travel became part of your regular routine.]
+The tickets were cheap, the plan was loose, and within a few hours of class ending on a Friday I was on a Ryanair flight to Pisa.
+Seeing Lorenzo again after months turned into a two-week trip of its own, and from then on weekend travel stopped feeling like a big production — it was just what you did.

 March: Diving into Parisian Culture